- There is a fair share of Azumanga Daioh fics that portray Tomo, of all people, as one of these. Such as these ones.

-- Naruto fics that wish to portray him as secretly a badass all along tend to call his canon characterization the "idiot facade."
+- Fics that wish to portray Naruto as secretly a badass all along tend to call his canon characterization the "idiot facade."

 - Though it's just as common for the "idiot facade" to be the only thing keeping him sane from the abuse he receives from almost everyone (which is usually a lot harsher than canon, with mobs beating him and sometimes even being raped).